AriyoX/AriyoX/README.md

 I am a Ugandan Software Engineer.

 - :telescope: Currently I am a student at Makerere University and working as a Software Developer Intern.
-- :seedling: Thinking of gettings into blogs and content creation.
+- :seedling: Thinking of gettings into writing blogs and content creation.
 - :zap: In my free time, I do Japanese lessons, play video games, read tech articles and work on personal projects.
 - :mailbox: Reach me using <a href="ahumuzaariyo@gmail.com">Gmail</a> or <a href="https://www.linkedin.com/in/ariyo-ahumuza/">LinkedIn</a>